 - WORKSHOPS AND CLASSES in TALLINN

-Weekly acroyoga and partner yoga classes in the City of Tallinn are led by Triinu Jõhve, Risto Antonov and Arvi Tavast.
+Weekly acroyoga and partner yoga classes in the City of Tallinn are led by Triinu Jõhve, Risto Antonov.
 Weekly classes are mainly for grown-ups, but we welcome participants in all ages and all levels.
 Many grown-up participants join the class with their teenage siblings or with the whole family to spend fun quality time together.

-Once a month we organize acroyoga workshops for beginners.
-Both grown-ups and children are welcome to these workshops.
+Once a month we organize acroyoga workshops for beginners and family acroyoga workshops.

 - WHY IS THIS COURSE RELEVANT TO US